August 22, 2025

 Colorful walls, industrial textures, and waterfront views under the Granville Street Bridge make for varied backdrops in one stop.

-Family photo by the Granville Island waterfront with bridges and boats in the background.
+Family by Granville Island waterfront with bridge in background.

 Playful and colorful—great for families.